top of page

 A Berlin banker counts stacks of bundled marks.
 (1923).
 [Photograph.].
 Rare Historical Photos. https://rarehistoricalphotos.com/banknotes-german-hyperinflation-1923/.

-Domestic factors certainly affected the extent of the crisis.
+Certainly domestic factors affected the extent of the crisis.
 Hill and Butler (1977, p.
 301) argue that the coalition government "never developed effective politico-economic policies" to organize society after WWI.
-The policy of deficit spending worked in the short term.
-Still, it led to many German citizens losing their savings, which bred a bitter resentment towards democracy and the Weimar government.
-It was not a responsible decision on behalf of the government to assume victory and direct their economic policies this way (i.e., war-loans).
-Yet, it is not suitable to represent a dichotomy of internal vs. external factors; both reflect the cause of the Great Inflation.
-This is most notable in the myth –represented by the Weimar government itself— that international factors rather than internal instability spelled Germany's economic downfall.
+The policy of deficit spending worked in the short term but not in the long term.
+Overall, it resulted in many German citizens losing their savings, which bred a bitter resentment towards democracy and the Weimar government.
+The government's policy did not responsibly direct the German economy (i.e., war-loans).
+Nevertheless, it is not suitable to represent a dichotomy of internal vs. external factors; both reflect the cause of the Great Inflation.
+The most notable myth –represented by the Weimar government itself— was that international factors rather than internal instability spelled Germany's economic downfall.

 Women Waiting in Line to Buy Sub-Standard Meat.
 (1923).
 [Photograph].
 Facing History & Ourselves. https://www.facinghistory.org/resource-library/image/women-waiting-line-buy-sub-standard-meat-1923.

-External factors continued to drive Germany's economic crisis after the Great Inflation ended.
-The Dawes Plan was established in 1924 to help the German economy recover.
+Even after the Great Inflation ended external factors continued to drive Germany's economic crisis.
+The Dawes Plan, established in 1924, was meant to help the German economy recover.
 The Plan included an 800-million-mark loan and a moratorium on reparations payments until 1925 (Storer 2013, pp. 100-101).
-Critically, the Plan meant that Germany entered into a "cycle of debt", which led to the country's "unique vulnerability to global economic instability" (Storer 2013, p.
+Critically, the plan made Germany entered into a "cycle of debt", in turn led the country's position of "unique vulnerability to global economic instability" (Storer 2013, p.
 105).
-This "cycle of debt" meant that when Germany made payments to Britain and France, that money would go to America to pay off the debts owed by Britain and France.
-What was now American money would be given back to Germany through the Dawes Plan.
-Germany's reliance on foreign economic support will bring dire consequences when the Great Depression strikes in 1929.
-When assessing the internal and external causes of the Great Inflation, it is necessary to understand how domestic economic policies affected the extent to which international economic pressures injured the German economy.
+This "cycle of debt" meant that when Germany made payments to Britain and France, that money would go to America instead to pay off the debts owed by Britain and France.
+Germany's reliance on foreign economic support would bring dire consequences when the Great Depression occurred in 1929 and strikes became rampant.
+When assessing the internal and external causes of the Great Inflation, it is key to knowing how the domestic economic policies affected the extent in which international economic pressures injured the German economy.

-Understanding the Great Inflation of 1923 is critical to any study of the Weimar Repub" ic.
-It is important to recognise how the crisis accelerated a feeling of distrust towards democracy.
-The dominant narrative of the Weimar Republic locates the Great Inflation as the beginning of a ten-year-long slow death for the democracy.
-Hitler's rise to power in 1933 is better accredited to the effects of the Great Depression, but it is important to recognize how Inflation from 1919-1923 laid the groundwork for Germany's precarious economic position and the collapse of democracy.
+Understanding the Great Inflation of 1923 is critical to any study of the Weimar Republic.
+It is important to recognize how the crisis accelerated a feeling of distrust and resentment towards the nascent, German democracy.
+Even though the dominant narrative of the Weimar Republic locates the Great Inflation as the beginning of a ten-year-long slow death for the democracy, Hitler's rise to power in 1933 is better accredited to the effects of the Great Depression.
+Nevertheless, it is important to realize how inflation from 1919-1923 laid the groundwork for Germany's precarious economic position and the collapse of democracy.

 Author Photo